rin67630/Soft-Power-MPPT/Hardware/SoftPower Prototyping.md

 Solder the female long pin connectors through the Wemos D1. you can then plug the WemosD1 onto the board and optionally the OLED display on top:
 ![image](https://user-images.githubusercontent.com/14197155/105387729-208bc980-5c16-11eb-9954-28ac80c3b4aa.png)

+Who has the skills and wants to make a PCB for the project?
+I just never made it and don't want to learn that now...

 ## Placing the components
 - Place the components according to the picture bending the pins to adjacent destinations, so you do not need extra wires.
-(Shown grey in othe picture)
+  (shown grey in the drawing)
-- Solder the GND trace according to the picture.
-(Shown fat black in othe picture)
+- Solder the GND trace according to the picture. (shown fat black in the drawing)
 - Solder the red +5V Vcc line according to picture (the dotted red line would have been for a HW813 module)
 - Solder the orange +3.3V Vdd line according to picture (the dotted orange line passes on the other side of the board)
 - Solder the 2 violet Relay lines according to picture